Sales Call Objection Tracking: How AI Catches What You Miss

 The return on objection tracking comes from three areas:

-1. Faster rep ramp time: New reps who study real objection data reach quota 20-30% faster
+- Faster rep ramp time: New reps who study real objection data from experienced teammates get up to speed faster than those relying on role-play alone

-2. Higher win rates: Teams that coach on actual objection handling see 10-15% improvement in win rates
+- Higher win rates: Teams that coach on actual objection handling tend to see meaningful improvements in close rates, because coaching becomes specific and evidence-based rather than generic

-None of these returns require the AI to do anything the team could not theoretically do manually.
+None of these returns require the AI to do anything the team couldn't theoretically do manually.
 The AI's value is in doing it consistently, across every single call, without adding any work to the rep's day.

 Get Started